Parent Information meetings and registration for French Immersion Programs

-To find out more about French Immersion opportunities in our schools, and to possibly register your child for French Immersion, it is essential to attend the information/registration meeting which pertains to your student!
-The date and location of this meeting will be announced as soon as possible for the upcoming year.
+To find out more about French Immersion opportunities in our schools, or if you have questions about French Immersion, it is important to attend the information meeting which pertains to your student!
+The information meeting for Early French Immersion will be held on Wednesday, October 2nd at 6pm at Bastion Elementary school.

-The information/registration session for Late Immersion (Grade 6) will be held on March 6 at 6 p.m. at L’École Intermédiare Shuswap Middle.
+The information/registration session for Late Immersion (Grade 6) will be held in March, just before registration for the Late Immersion program at L’École Intermédiare Shuswap Middle.
 Contact SMS at (250) 832-6031 for further information.

 If there are between 22 and 28 (1 class) or between 44 and 56 (2 classes) parents, including sibling registrants, at the March information session, all students will be automatically registered.
 Therefore, it is essential to attend this meeting with your interested student.

 If the numbers do not work out for either 1 or 2 classes, we will continue with registration at a later date.
 Registration dates and locations will be announced as soon as possible.

 Please Note: Transportation to and from the French Immersion programs is the responsibility of the parent.
 It may be possible to ride the bus but it is not an absolute.
 Please contact the transportation department at (250) 804-7890 for further information.

 Frequently asked questions about Early and Late French Immersion programs

 - French Immersion is a Canadian made educational program in which a child whose first language is not French studies in French.

 - French Immersion began over 30 years ago in response to parental demand; research shows that it is the most effective way for a child to become functionally bilingual.